InTheCar/rPi-5-Install-UBUNTU-DESKTOP-24.04-LTS-64bit/README.md

 You can get the "Raspberry Pi Imager" here: https://www.raspberrypi.com/software/

-I choose a 64GB SD card for the rPi5.
+I choose a 500 GB SSD for the rPi5.
+An SSD is faster than a SD-Card

 ### Start the "Raspberry Pi Imager" and create the image and fill in the following fields: